VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 These settings tell MESA to track up to 20 distinct mixing and nuclear burning regions within the star, which enables the creation of Kippenhahn diagrams and other detailed evolutionary plots.

-Run your model briefly to confirm your pgstar window now displays the updated plot configuration.
+**Run your model briefly to confirm your pgstar window now displays the updated plot configuration.**

 15. Profile Data (optional)

 While history files track global properties over time, profile files capture the star's internal structure at specific moments.
-These are essential for examining how variables change with radius inside the star.
+These are essential for examining how variables change with radius inside the star. **Copy over the default profile column list.**

 ```bash
 cp $MESA_DIR/star/defaults/profile_columns.list my_profile_columns.list
 ```

-To study mixing processes in the stellar interior, uncomment these fields:
+To study mixing processes in the stellar interior, **uncomment these fields:**
 - `log_D_mix` - the diffusion coefficient for mixing
 - `mixing_type` - identifies which mixing process is active in each zone

-After modifying this file, tell MESA to use your custom profile columns by adding to your `inlist_project` under `&star_job`:
+After modifying this file, **tell MESA to use your custom profile columns by adding to your `inlist_project` under `&star_job`:**

 ```fortran
 profile_columns_file = 'my_profile_columns.list'